 The Personnel and Remuneration Committee`s proposal on Board composition will be submitted to the Board of Directors each year by January 31st at the latest in order for it to be incorporated into the Agenda of the Annual General Meeting.

 When planning the composition of the Board of Directors, account is taken of the needs and phases of the company’s businesses and the competence areas required.
 In the proposal on the Board’s composition, long-term needs and successor planning are also taken into consideration.

 Individuals elected as members of the Board of Directors must be qualified for the position, with a suitable competence profile, and they must be able to allocate enough time to perform their duties.
 The goal in selecting members to the Board of Directors is to ensure that the Board of Directors as a whole has a competence profile which supports the development of Nokian Tyres’ business.

 The Company sees diversity as a success factor enabling the achievement of Nokian Tyres’ strategic goals and business growth.
-In practice, diversity means different factors such as gender, age, nationality, and the complementary expertise of the members, their education and experience in different professional areas and industrial sectors.
+In practice, diversity means different factors such as gender, age, nationality, and the complementary expertise of the members, their education and experience in different professional areas and industrial sectors in which the Group mainly operates.
 Leadership experience and personal capacities are also considered.